CASFRI/CASFRI/docs/specifications/README.md

 The common attribute schema (CAS) is a comprehensive attribute classification suitable for avian habitat modeling.
 Its development requires the selection of vegetation cover attributes useful for avian habitat modeling, and the assignment of common codes for each attribute that are broad enough to capture all relevant existing forest inventory attributes.
 CAS attributes represent the most common attributes that are consistently recorded in forest inventories across Canada including: stand structure (layers), moisture regime, crown closure, species composition, height, age (origin), site class or site index, non-forested cover types, non-vegetated cover types, and disturbance history.
 CAS also includes two attributes of ecological interest: ecosite and wetland.
 These two attributes are not common to most forest inventories across Canada; however, these attributes are considered important for avian habitat models and can possibly be acquired from other sources or partially or wholly derived from other attributes.

 Development of the CAS attribute codes and rule sets for inventory attribute code conversion to CAS codes required an extensive review of previous and current inventory standards and specifications across Canada.
 Gillis and Leckie<sup>1</sup> provided a good starting point for review of previous inventory standards.
 More current and other inventory standards and documents are listed in the bibliography.
-A summary of recent or current inventories across Canada are presented in Appendix 1.
-These inventories are the most likely sources for data that can contribute to the avian bird modeling project.

 Based on the review, detailed tables were produced to summarize each inventory standard by province and territory.
 Two national parks, Wood Buffalo and Prince Albert are included.
 Conversion rule sets were then produced as part of the detailed tables to identify how each province or territory inventory attribute codes translate into CAS attribute codes.
-Detailed tables and conversion rule sets for each CAS attribute are presented in Appendices noted in the appropriate sections of this document.

 Although many CAS attributes have a one-to-one conversion, not all do; some are identified by an interval or class that has an upper and lower bound (lower bound is > and the upper bound is <).
 Interval coding for height, crown closure, age, and similar quantitative attributes is a unique feature of CAS.
 Crown closure, height, age, and disturbance extent use bounds to define an attribute class.
 For example, the CAS captures crown closure as an interval providing two values, the lower bound and upper bound.
 In the Alberta Vegetation Inventory, crown closure is captured in four cover classes: A, B, C and D, while the British Columbia Vegetation Resource Inventory captures crown closure as values ranging from 1 to 100 to the nearest 1 percent.
 In CAS, an Alberta "B" - value would be represented as an interval: 31 for the lower bound and 50 for the upper bound.
 A British Columbia crown closure value of 36 would be represented as a CAS value of 36 for both the lower and upper bounds.
 All of the information contained in the original inventories is preserved and the attributes are not converted to a
 common resolution or set of values.